-The effective filter thickness and the effective distance, together with the standard deviation of the measured/certified compositions of X-rays coming from the Pb glass calibration standard (excluding Fe K α , which has a high uncertainty) should be recorded for each run.
+The effective filter thickness and the effective distance, together with the standard deviation of the measured/certified compositions of X-rays coming from a suitable multi-elemental standard from NIST or BCR (e.g. BCR 126A Pb glass; it has to be noted that in the Pb glass standard the Fe K α line should be excluded since iron has a high uncertainty) should be recorded for each run.
+The FWHM of the detector should also be recorded.